 Using the spring bar tool, compress the spring bar whilst lowering the end into place, aiming for the lug hole.
 Getting the second end of the spring bar into place is not always easy, so you may have to carefully move the strap around within the confines of the lug until you feel the spring bar locate and snap into place.
 Give the strap a tight tug to ensure they’re secure.

 When fitting a watch strap, make sure the buckle end is attached on the 12 o’clock side of the watch and the tail-end at 6 o’clock.
 For bracelets with a fold-over clasp, ensure that the section of strap with the visible part of the clasp (often with the brand’s logo on) is fitted to the 12 o’clock side of the watch.

 Place your strap and watch on a flat surface, ensure the buckle end of the strap is placed down on the left.
 Also ensure the watch displays the 12 o'clock position on the left (nearest to the buckle).

 Thread the non-buckle end of the strap underneath the left lug gap, then pass the strap end through the right lug gap.
 Pull the strap end tight.

 Position the watch so that it is between the buckle on the left and loops on the right.
 Pass the non-buckle end of the strap through the remaining loops on the right.

-Your watch is now securely fastened to your NATO strap, however, do a final check and ensure all loops are threaded through correctly and the watch displays 12 o'clock position at the top.
+Your watch is now securely fastened to your Military Nylon strap, however, do a final check and ensure all loops are threaded through correctly and the watch displays 12 o'clock position at the top.